-- Decoupling between emerging and developed 1 markets: Throughout the analysis, a reoccurring theme seems to be the decoupling between emerging and developed economies.
+- Decoupling between emerging and developed markets: Throughout the analysis, a reoccurring theme seems to be the decoupling between emerging and developed economies.
 Overall, emerging economies seem to be more severely affected by climate change - both in terms of the physical and mitigating costs which is reflected in significantly reduced expected return.
 Two important countries in the world economy are China and the United States.
 Our analysis suggests that they could both be adversely affected by climate change, which also makes it likely that the global economy will also be adversely affected.
 Importantly, they are affected by both increased physical and transition costs. - 2.
-Some countries are less affected: As long as global temperatures are maintained at around two degrees above the pre-industrial level, European countries, and Nordic countries in particular, appear to be relatively less affected.
-This result is a combination of two factors: the current mean temperature is sufficiently low, such that a mild increase in temperature would actually increase productivity; second, the transition costs to a low-carbon economy are generally lower in these countries.
-Investors should also recognise and capitalise on the opportunities presented by the transition to a global low-carbon economy in terms of innovations and productivity growth.
+Some countries appear less affected: As long as global temperatures are maintained at around two degrees above the pre-industrial level, this analysis shows European countries, and Nordic countries in particular, appear to be relatively less affected initially.
+However, as climate changes in Nordic regions happens faster than the global average (as the region is close to the North Pole), this analysis probably underestimates the true impact on the Nordic and wider European regions which could also be adverse.
+The transition costs to a low-carbon economy are generally lower in these countries.
+Investors should also recognise and

-- 3. Stocks and bonds are both affected: Generally, the higher costs (both physical and transition costs) cause reduced productivity for the countries.
+- capitalise on the opportunities presented by the transition to a global low-carbon economy in terms of innovations and productivity growth. - 3.
+Stocks and bonds are both affected: Generally, the higher costs (both physical and transition costs) cause reduced productivity for the countries.
 This affects both the expected return of stocks and different types of bonds.
 It is likely that other asset classes (for instance private equity, hedge funds, commodities, real estate, etc.) will also be affected.
 Investors should, however, be cautious in viewing asset classes as either "grey" or "green".
 Each asset class is more heterogenous and the distinction should be made on the basis of how different types/regional stocks (resp. bonds) are affected.
 Again, the sector perspective for stocks also seems relevant to bear in mind. - 4.
 A starting point for further discussions: It is important to emphasise once again that the conclusions of this analysis are highly dependent on the exact assumptions made to make it feasible.
 This should not discourage investors, but rather be considered to highlight the importance of continuous reflections on the topic because climate change is likely to have an effect on the long-term investment.